thecapacity/thecapacity.github.io/_posts/2009-06-14-clouderas-hadoop-education.md

 ---
 A while back, after Cloudera released their [lectures](http://www.cloudera.com/hadoop-training) and [VMware image](http://www.cloudera.com/hadoop-training-virtual-machine) for [Hadoop](http://hadoop.apache.org/core/), I watched the training sessions and worked through some of the initial exercises.

-I must say I was a little disappointed by the videos but I believe that&#8217;s because I&#8217;d seen <span>Christophe Bisciglia&#8217;s lectures when he was still at Google.<br /> </span>
+I must say I was a little disappointed by the videos but I believe that’s because I’d seen <span>Christophe Bisciglia’s lectures when he was still at Google.<br /> </span>

 However, the exercises are definitely something to get you thinking and are worth giving a shot.
-It&#8217;s sort of like &#8216;[programming golf](http://stackoverflow.com/questions/534608/python-golf-whats-the-most-concise-way-of-turning-this-list-of-lists-into-a-dic)&#8216; and I thought I&#8217;d share my version of the first map function vs. the packaged solution.
+It’s sort of like ‘[programming golf](http://stackoverflow.com/questions/534608/python-golf-whats-the-most-concise-way-of-turning-this-list-of-lists-into-a-dic)‘ and I thought I’d share my version of the first map function vs. the packaged solution.

-Here&#8217;s my map function
+Here’s my map function

 > <pre>import sys, re
 WORDS = re.compile(r'(\w+)')